freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/13-relational-databases/build-a-periodic-table-database-project/build-a-periodic-table-database.md

 # --description--

 Este es uno de los proyectos necesarios para obtener su certificación.
-Para este proyecto, creará Bash un script para obtener información sobre elementos químicos de una base de datos de tabla periódica.
+For this project, you will create a Bash script to get information about chemical elements from a periodic table database.

 # --instructions--